 Having made keilbasa and cabbage many a time I don’t know WHY it took me so long to throw in a little kale into the skillet.
 Once I did, there was no turning back.
 This vegetable combo is so tasty!
-The cabbage mellow any bitterness in the kale; the kale gives depth of flavor to the blander cabbage.
-Even my husband wolfed this down and he’s not a fan of either one!
-So it sounds like a keeper to ME. 🙂 The caramelized onion brings the perfect touch of magic sweetness to the flavor profile.
+The cabbage mellows any bitterness in the kale; the kale gives depth of flavor to the blander cabbage.
+Even my husband wolfed this down and he’s not a fan of either vegetable!
+So that sounds like a keeper to ME. 🙂 The caramelized onion brings the perfect touch of magic sweetness to the flavor profile.

 I use Burton’s brand of sausage (newly discovered at my HEB & Walmart grocery in Texas).
 I always like a brand that has much less garlic than most people.
 Many companies put way too much garlic in their smoked sausage for my palate.
 This hearty, delicious dish is suitable for all phases of Atkins, other Keto diets and Primal-Paleo as well.

 4 links your favorite smoked sausage, sliced ¼”

 2 c. chopped kale (larger stem parts removed)

 VARIATION: Add a splash of your favorite vinegar to the skillet for the last few minutes of cooking for a more Polish or Czech-style of this famous dish.